eurostat/womenmen-releases/README.md

 The editor has also on on-line help button http://www.jsoneditoronline.org/doc/index.html

 When this file is loaded into the online editor it look like the screenshot below, simply translate the English text in the right hand pane.
 See highlighted selection as an example.

-IMPORTANT: If you choose to use notepad, please make sure, that the file will be saved in "UTF-8" format (if you use another editor, which is capable of saving the file in either 'UTF-8 without BOM' or 'UTF-8 with BOM', please choose 'UTF-8 without BOM'!), otherwise special character will be broken when the publication is opened in a Browser.
+**IMPORTANT**: If you choose to use notepad, please make sure, that the file will be saved in "UTF-8" format (if you use another editor, which is capable of saving the file in either 'UTF-8 without BOM' or 'UTF-8 with BOM', please choose 'UTF-8 without BOM'!), otherwise special character will be broken when the publication is opened in a Browser.
 The original "en.json" file, which we have copied is already in this correct format!
 For example in "Notepad.exe" the "Save"-dialog should look like this: (click on image to enlarge)

 Now the "l10n" folder for the lifeline visualisation should look like this:
 ```